 We are committed to the health and safety of our staff and the public, and are working closely with the City of Madison and Public Health of Madison and Dane County to be proactive and take precautions to prevent the spread of COVID-19.

-Visit our Resources Available From Home page to learn about all the ways you can still interact with Madison Public Library during our closure.
+Visit our Library @ Home page to learn about all the ways you can still interact with Madison Public Library during our closure.

 Know the Facts